 Audible has one of the largest selections of over one million titles to choose from.
 It is incredibly rare to find a book somewhere else thats not also on Audible.

 As long as the book is downloaded, you can use Audible to listen to it whenever you want, wherever you want.
 No internet?
 No problem.
 The best part is that they are even ad-free.

 Whispersync for voice

-To be able to do this, both the audiobook and the ebook version need to be owned.
+To be able to do this, both the audiobook versions and the ebook versions need to be owned.

 Customizing the listening speed

 Sometimes you just need to speed up the narration, or maybe even slow it down.

 Audible gives you the ability to do just that.